 A Haskell function is defined to work on a certain type or set of types and cannot be defined more than once.
 Most languages support the idea of "overloading", where a function can have different behavior depending on the type of its arguments.
 Haskell accomplishes overloading through class and instance declarations.
 A class defines one or more functions that can be applied to any types which are members (i.e., instances) of that class.
-A class is analogous to an interface in Java or C, and instances to a concrete implementation of the interface.
+A instances to a concrete implementation of the inter==:: face.